Quantum Universally Composable Oblivious Linear Evaluation: Semi-honest QOLE protocol

-Moreover, if Bob is semi-honest the protocol is still secure.
-On the other hand, if Bob is malicious and deviates from the protocol, he is able to find out Alice's inputs $a$ and $b$ with certainty.
-His attack is based on his ability to generate entangled states.
-In section~\ref{Prelim_MUB} equation~\eqref{eq:bob_attack}, we saw that the generalized Bell basis is generated by Alice's operators, $V^b_a$, i.e. $ \ket{B_{a,b}} = (1 \otimes V^b_a) \ket{B_{0,0}} $.
-Bob can make use of this property in order to extract Alice's inputs $a$ and $b$.
-Bob's entanglement attack can be described as follows:
+On the other hand, if Bob is dishonest and deviates from the protocol, he is able to find out Alice's inputs $a$ and $b$ with certainty.
+In~\eqref{eq:bob_attack}, we saw that the generalized Bell basis is generated by Alice's operators, $V^b_a$, i.e. $ \ket{B_{a,b}} = (1 \otimes V^b_a) \ket{B_{0,0}} $, and Bob can make use of this property in order to extract her inputs $a$ and $b$.
+His attack can be described as follows:

-\begin{enumerate} \item Bob prepares the state $\ket{B_{0,0}}$ and sends the second qudit to Alice. \item Alice applies her chosen operator $V^b_a$. \item Bob measures both qudits in the generalized Bell basis and outputs $\ket{B_{a,b}}$. \end{enumerate}
+\begin{enumerate} \item Bob prepares the state $\ket{B_{0,0}}$ and sends the second qudit to Alice. \item Alice applies her chosen operator $V^b_a$. \item Bob measures both qudits in the generalized Bell basis and outputs $a,b$. \end{enumerate}